momostarsky/imebra_git/docs/compiling_imebra.rst

+.. _compiling-imebra-label:

 Compiling Imebra
 ================

 This section explains how to compile Imebra from the source distribution.
+You can download the source distribution from https://imebra.com, or you can create a source distribution by following the instructions at :ref:`build-distribution-label`

 The result of the Imebra compilation is a shared library for your operating system of choice.